LauraHaq/Deforestation_Exploration/README.md

 ![top_quartiles](https://github.com/LauraHaq/Deforestation_Exploration/blob/main/top_quartiles.png)

-4. RECOMMENDATIONS
+### 4. RECOMMENDATIONS
 Write out a set of recommendations as an analyst on the ForestQuery team.
-●	What have you learned from the World Bank data?
+- What have you learned from the World Band data?
-●	Which countries should we focus on over others?
+- Which countries should we focus on over others?